evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 ## Climate system

 You can choose from two different climate systems.
 The 2-zone climate system supports different temperatures in two zone for the driver and passenger.
 The 4-zone climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.
-This model has not [heat pump](../../../../technology/hvac/#heat-pump).
-This can increase consumption in cold weather compared to models with heat pump.
+This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
+This heat pump can save significant energy used for heating in cold weather.

 ## Comfort